KostaD02/Rational-Number-Class/README.md

 Simple rational class with operators. <br>
 In this code u can you class aswell operators. <br>
+Also you can change double number to rational number. <br>

 Input first number numerator = 4 <br>
 Input first number denominator = 2 <br>